Skip to content

 Sofa to Saddle Cornwall – Empowering Communities though British Cycling Participation Programmes

-British Cycling supports people to learn to ride a bike.
-Through the ATSP pilot they are running a ride leadership programme (training new ride leaders).
-They offer Sofa to Saddle sessions, adaptive cycling, guided rides and BMXercise.
+British Cycling support people to learn to ride a bike.
+Through the ATSP pilot they ran a ride leadership programme (training new ride leaders).
+They offered Sofa to Saddle sessions, adaptive cycling, guided rides and BMXercise.

 British Cycling: Sofa to Saddle Cornwall – Empowering Communities though British Cycling Participation Programmes